elunna/nerfhack-changelog/README.md

   * rings of polymorph (turns any monster into a shapeshifter!)

 ### Misc monster behavior changes
-* Monsters with a negative AC get damage reduction from melee attacks (Evil)
+* Monsters with a negative AC get damage reduction from melee attacks (EvilHack)
-* Monsters will switch to their melee attack intelligently (Spork)
+* Monsters will switch to their melee attack intelligently (Sporkhack)
-* When a monster spawns with a weapon, it wields it immediately (xnh)
+* When a monster spawns with a weapon, it wields it immediately (xNetHack)
-* Intelligent monsters pick up keys and lock picks (Un)
+* Intelligent monsters pick up keys and lock picks (UnNetHack)
-* Magic-liking monsters will pick up magical tools (xnh)
+* Magic-liking monsters will pick up magical tools (xNetHack)
-* Covetous monsters will equip wearable items that they target (xnh)
+* Covetous monsters will equip wearable items that they target (xNetHack)
 * Monsters will use ranged combat in melee as a fallback option (Grunt)
-* Monster stunning now works similarly to player stunning (xnh)
+* Monster stunning now works similarly to player stunning (xNetHack)
 * Add more spears in monster starting inventory (Fourk)
-* Hallucination protects against skeleton bone rattling (xnh)
+* Hallucination protects against skeleton bone rattling (xNetHack)
 * Headless and breathless monsters don't cough in poison gas clouds
 * Monster knockback is noisy.
 * Monsters may be woken up by eating carrots, reading dusty books, or rolling boulders.